HastiSutaria/Crave-Order/README.md

 # Crave and Order
-## DMBI project under Semester 6 (Under guidance - Dr. Archana Nigam)
+## DMBI Project for Semester 6 (Under guidance - Dr. Archana Nigam)
 ### (Implementing K means clustering and reccomendation systems based on text mining)

 The aim of this project "Crave and Order" is mainly based on recommending good restaurants area wise (Clustering), recommending food based on your mood and restaurants based on your cravings.
 (For Ahmedabad)